serverless-heaven/serverless-aws-alias/README.md

 Example:
 `serverless deploy --alias myAlias`

+## Remove an alias

+See the `alias remove` command below.

+## Remove a service

+To remove a complete service, all deployed user aliases have to be removed first, using the `alias remove` command.

+To finally remove the whole service (same outcome as `serverless remove`), you have to remove the master (stage) alias with `serverless alias remove --alias=MY_STAGE_NAME`.

+This will trigger a removal of the master alias CF stack followed by a removal of the service stack.
+After the stacks have been removed, there should be no remains of the service.

+The plugin will print reasonable error messages if you miss something so that you're guided through the removal.

 ## Aliases and API Gateway

 In Serverless stages are, as above mentioned, parallel stacks with parallel resources.